Skip to content

 • new creates a new Semitra workspace with apps/api and apps/web.

 • dev runs the local Cloudflare dev environment.
-In a generated workspace root, it runs both apps/api and apps/web concurrently.
+In a generated workspace, it runs both apps/api and apps/web concurrently unless --api-only is passed.

 • console starts a REPL with the generated app and registries loaded.